 On one hand, greater flexibility to work from home (at times or entirely) will allow Americans to pursue more affordable housing alternatives.
 Rather than paying up for a pricy, downtown apartment, some may opt to move further from the urban core where both home and apartment prices are lower.

-On the other hand, there are still many unknowns associated with the newfound freedom to work from home.
+On the other hand, the newfound freedom to work from home stull has many unknowns.
 Many people are waiting to see whether this flexibility continues post-pandemic, and if so, to what extent.
-This is causing many otherwise would-be homebuyers to delay investing in a property where they may no longer want (or be able) to live one, two or even five years from now as remote work options continue to evolve.
+This is causing many otherwise would be homebuyers to delay investing in a property where they may no longer want (or be able) to live one, two or even five years from now as remote work options continue to evolve.

 This is far from doomsday for urban multifamily apartment buildings.
 Many urban areas have widespread, pent-up demand (especially among Baby Boomers).
 As some renters flee for the suburbs’ greener pastures, there will be others who use this as an opportunity to move into urban apartment buildings given their proximity to the many amenities downtown areas offer.